jspenc72/ubmmfi/RequestforProposal.md

 ##Format of Proposals

 Please use the following as a guideline to format your proposal:

 Length and Font Size:

-Please use fonts no smaller than 10 point.
-Maximum proposal length including title page, cover letter, proposal, qualifications and budget should not exceed 35 pages (not including Hosting Attachment information).
+ - Please use fonts no smaller than 10 point.
+ - Maximum proposal length including title page, cover letter, proposal, qualifications and budget should not exceed 35 pages (not including Hosting Attachment information).

 Title Page:

+ - Business Model Consulting
-AGENCY XYZ of Rock Hopper County, Web Site Development Proposal, your company name, address, web site address, telephone number, fax number, e-mail address and primary contact person.
+ - Web Site Development Proposal
+ - your company name, address, web site address, telephone number, fax number,
+ - Primary Contact Person, Name, Email and Phone

 Cover Letter:

-Signed by the person or persons authorized to sign on behalf of the company (1-2 pages).
+- Signed by the person or persons authorized to sign on behalf of the company (1-2 pages).

 Proposal:

-Discuss your proposed solution, including the features, benefits and uniqueness of your solution.
+- Discuss your proposed solution, including the features, benefits and uniqueness of your solution.
 You should also touch on your ability to deliver the project in the timeframe noted in Section 5 (3-10 pages).

 Qualifications:

-Provide the information requested in Section 12 (10-20 pages).
+ - Provide the information requested in Section 12 (10-20 pages).

 Budget and Fees:

-List budgets as requested above.
+ - List budgets as requested above.
 Identify staff you anticipate working on the project and their hourly rates for work that may be needed for Phase I and Phase II.

 Attachments: Hosting options/information:

-o Do you provide hosting?
-If so, please provide answers to the following questions. o How often do you backup? o How often do you have down time? o How often do you upgrade software/hardware? o Please describe your technical support. o Please describe your security. o Do you have a high-speed, direct connection to the Internet? o Please describe your methodology and service level agreements. o Pricing, terms and conditions.
+- Do you provide hosting?
+If so, please provide answers to the following questions.
+- How often do you backup?
+- How often do you have down time?
+- How often do you upgrade software/hardware?
+- Please describe your technical support.
+- Please describe your security.
+- Do you have a high-speed, direct connection to the Internet?
+- Please describe your methodology and service level agreements.
+- Pricing, terms and conditions.

 If you do not provide hosting, please suggest a vendor/partner to provide this service and provide answers to the above questions